wordofwarning/wordofwarning.org/current/2012-emergency/BLANKSPACEdownstairs/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "BLANKSPACE" # the name of the artist or company
+artist: "BLANKSPACE Downstairs" # the name of the artist or company
 show: "12 til 5pm" # the name of the show

 # ABOUT THE SHOW - LAYOUT